 there are few more depressingly sordid places in the county than this which stands close to the highest point reached within our borders.
-Colouring the decaying neglected use after a century is barely brighter.
+His negative opinion did not however appear shared by early 20th century photographers eagerly framing these grander styled shops.